5 Reasons Why You’re Stuck in a Toxic Relationship

 Give yourself the compassion and support you deserve by looking for and confirming the reasons you are capable, worthy, smart, and strong.
 Spend time reflecting on the things about yourself that you’re most proud of.
 Invest your time in things and people that strengthen your confidence and admirable qualities.

-4. Toxic shame and its impact on your nervous system
+4. Toxic shame and nervous system shutdown

 Brené Brown defines toxic shame as “the intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging — something we’ve experienced, done, or failed to do makes us unworthy of connection.”